alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 > **VHDL is concurrent by default**.

 VHDL has the notion of *concurrent* statements vs. *sequential* statements.
-Sequential statments can be used to implement state machines and other sequential procedures.
+Sequential statements can be used to implement state machines and other sequential procedures.

 Testing using sequential code
 -----------------------------

-The hardware manufacturing phase of a chip is long and expensive, therefore, VHDL programmers (often called designers) write tests (often called 'testbenches' or 'simulations').
+The hardware manufacturing phase of a chip is long and expensive, therefore, VHDL programmers (often called designers) write tests (often called 'test-benches' or 'simulations').

 The following test code will verify the adder's functionality by driving different inputs and verifying the output (explanation ahead):

 {% include_code Test Adder lang:vhdl test_adder.vhdl %}

-4: Define an entity for the test.
+**4**: Define an entity for the test.
 This entity has no inputs and outputs.
-9-14: Repetition of the adder's interface (VHDL isn't very DRY)
+**9-14**: Repetition of the adder's interface (VHDL isn't very DRY)
-16: Signals are wires that the test can manipulate. their type is std_logic (a bit)
+**16**: Signals are wires that the test can manipulate. their type is std_logic (a bit)
-19-22: A port map connects the signals to the adder's ports.
+**19-22**: A port map connects the signals to the adder's ports.
 I named the signals exactly as the adder's ports.
-24: The process definition.
+**24**: The process definition.
 A process contains a list of **sequential** statements.
 Multiple processes run concurrently.
-26-27: Signal assignments.
+**26-27**: Signal assignments.
-28: Signals have an interesting behavior where the assignment takes effect only when calling 'wait'.
+**28**: Signals have an interesting behavior where the assignment takes effect only when calling 'wait'.
 This is a feature and not a bug as it allows doing atomic changes over multiple signals.
-29: Assert the sum changed.
+**29**: Assert the sum changed.
-30 Until the end: Test the remaining cases.
+**30 Until the end**: Test the remaining cases.

 Here's the simulation in wave form: